Somyabhawsar45/Somyabhawsar45/README.md

 ## About

 Final-year E&TC Engineering student building **agentic AI systems** and full stack web apps, currently prepping for SDE placements.
-My flagship project is **Netra AI** — a deployed agentic RAG chatbot built on LangGraph, Groq, and FAISS, with per-user auth, cross-session memory, and four distinct usecases.
-I like shipping things that are actually deployed and used, not toy demos.
+I've shipped three deployed projects: **Netra AI**, an agentic RAG chatbot on LangGraph, Groq, and FAISS with per-user auth and cross-session memory; **Schlor**, a full MERN EdTech platform with real payments and CI; and **NewsSync**, a news app with AI-generated perspectives and a TF-IDF recommender.
+I like building things that are actually deployed and used, not toy demos.

-- 🔭 Building **Netra AI** — agentic RAG chatbot, live on Streamlit Community Cloud, plus a Chainlit interface
-- 🎓 Also running **Schlor**, a full EdTech platform (MERN), deployed on Vercel + Render
 - 🧠 Exploring multi-agent orchestration, ReAct patterns, and RAG evaluation
 - 🎯 Actively interviewing for SDE roles — DSA and full stack
 - 📫 **somyabhawsar194@gmail.com**